 Armed assailants usually target victims for their smartphones, wallets, or purses.
 If confronted by someone with a weapon, it is best not to resist.

 Travelers have been drugged while drinking in bars or clubs and assaulted afterwards.
-To avoid this, travelers should never leave their drinks unattended and seek medical attention if you begin to feel ill.
+To avoid this, travelers should never leave their drinks unattended and seek medical attention if they begin to feel ill.

 There is some ATM fraud.
-It is best to use ATMs inside banks instead of ATMs that are more accessible to passers-by.
+It is best to use ATMs inside banks instead of ATMs that are more accessible to passers-by and all banks advise customers to cover ATM keypads with their hands when entering codes.
 When making credit card transactions, travelers should expect the vendor to use a credit card reader in their presence.
 The vendor will ask for a passport or ID number on the credit card slip.

-A major concern, especially on routes to and from the airport in Lima, are robberies where the assailant uses a a tool to break a car’s window in traffic in order to steal belongings inside the vehicle.
+Robberies are a major concern, especially on routes to and from the airport in Lima where the assailant uses a tool to break a car’s window in traffic in order to steal belongings inside the vehicle.
 This can best be countered by keeping suitcases and bags in the trunk, generally out of sight, or on the floor of the vehicle.
-Also, travelers should arrange taxi services while inside the airport.
-They will charge a flat rate, and most companies require their drivers to use security film on their windows (which prevents shattering).
+Travelers should arrange taxi services while inside the airport.
+These will charge a flat rate, and most companies require their drivers to use security film on their windows (that prevents shattering).

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, contact the local police and the nearest U.S. embassy or consulate.
 Report crimes to the local police at 105 (National Police) or 0800-22221 (Tourist Police).
-Another useful resource with offices around the country is iPeru, a tourist information service which has English-speaking personnel and can assist you in obtaining local assistance.
+Another useful resource with offices around the country is iPeru, a tourist information service with English-speaking personnel who can coordinate local assistance.

 See our webpage on help for U.S. victims of crime overseas.